The Arthur Memorial United Free Church (1912-2015)

 - R. Rush

 Between the Wars the United Free Church and the Church of Scotland joined in union and the schism of 1843 healed throughout most of the country, with a small minority continuing as the United Free Church.
-By this time the congregation of the Afton Free Church had joined that of that the Arthur Memorial.
+By this time the congregation of the Afton Free Church had joined that of the Arthur Memorial.

 The Reverend Waddell left for the USA and was followed by the Rev James Colquhoun (1966-1970) and finally the Reverend Duncan McDiarmid (1971-75).
 The dwindling congregation joined up with Parish Church walking back the way, the Reverend Matthew Kirkland had come in the year of the Disruption.